Divorce Horror Story: A Do-It-Yourself Divorce Gone Wrong

 Stunned, Carolyn thought back to that attorney consultation she had cancelled years ago.
 What on earth could she have been thinking?

 Don’t let this happen to you!
 Even the simplest divorce can involve unforeseen complications.
-Contact Weinberger Divorce & Family Law Group for a free confidential consultation today, and take steps to avoid unpleasant surprises down the road.
+Contact Weinberger Divorce & Family Law Group, LLC for a confidential consultation today, and take steps to avoid unpleasant surprises down the road.